theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Move the previous issue to the past issues page

-Complete the following steps to move the previous issue to the past issues page:
+To move the previous issue to the past issues page, follow these steps:

 <Stepper>